microsoft/InnerEye-DeepLearning/docs/building_models.md

 ### Augmentations for classification models.

 For classification models, you can define an augmentation pipeline to apply to your images input (resp. segmentations) at training, validation and test time.
-In order, to define such a series of transformations, you will need to overload the `get_image_transform`  (resp. `get_segmention_transform`) method of your config class.
+In order to define such a series of transformations, you will need to overload the `get_image_transform`  (resp. `get_segmention_transform`) method of your config class.
 This method expects you to return a `ModelTransformsPerExecutionMode`, that maps each execution mode to one transform function.
 We also provide the `ImageTransformationPipeline` a class that creates a pipeline of transforms, from a list of individual transforms and